Quattr Scores

 Mobile SEO vs. Desktop SEO

-Mobile Search Behavior vs. Desktop Search Attitude
+Mobile Search Behaviour vs. Desktop Search Attitude

 Mobile Voice Search vs. Desktop Type Search